junglesta/wherenodoctor/chapters/08-how-to-measure-and-give-medicine.md

 ---
 layout: page
-title:  "how to measure and give medicine"
+title:  "measure and give medicine: how to"
 permalink: /08/
+index: true
 ---
 # SYMBOLS: